-Sarona Market is the largest indoor food market in Israel.
+Sarona Market in Tel Aviv is the largest indoor food market in Israel.
 You can find there about ninety stores, kiosks, and restaurants.
 Let’s begin exploring!

 Interactive map of the area:

 And here is a map of Sarona.
 The market is located on the ground floor beneath the three skyscrapers.
 And it has four entrances – two on the sides and two on the front.

 If you are using public transport, then a variety of buses reach this area.
 Also, the Azrieli train station is within a ten-minute walk.
 Here is already a preset link to Moovit.
 Just enter your starting point, and you will get the updated directions.

 And if you are driving, then you will need to find parking.

 There are several paid parking lots in the area.
 I usually prefer to park at the Azrieli Center due to the easy access from the Ayalon highway.
 And walk the rest of the way.

 Currently, you can find a parking offer at the official site (only in Hebrew).
 The offer is a one-time entrance for 15 NIS to the Millennium parking lot (at HaArba’a Street 17).
 This offer is not valid on weekdays after 17:00.